drewnoff/spark-notebooks-gallery/gallery/cryptocurrency-ts/README.md

 And this is where `JOIN` comes in handy.
 But in case of time series data it would be a [Temporal Join](https://github.com/twosigma/flint#temporal-join-functions).
 And again Flint provide several options for that.

-Temproal join functions define a matching criteria over time.
+Temporal join functions define a matching criteria over time.
-It could be an exact match or it can look past or look future to find closest row from other table with timesatmp located within some `tolerance` inteval.
+It could be an exact match or it can look past or look future to find closest row from other table with timesatmp located within some `tolerance` interval.

 So given BTC prices in fiat currencies for some timestamp in `btc_prices` table we want to find closest ETH prices in BTC within `1 day` from `crypto_prices` table.